darianaroman/dsa-2021-g3/30413/Horea Radu Marcu/Lab08/README.md

-# Lab X
+# Lab 8

-> Edit this file and describe in a few words what you've done in this lab.
+> In this Lab I have learned about greedy algorithms and solved the mandatory problem.